gitpoap/gitpoap-fe/docs/frontend.md

 When setting up a development environment, migrations are applied sequentially to a new, untouched DB.
 Iterating through all the migrations associated with a database will result in a database with a schema that reflects its current form.

-To run migrations within the `gitpoap-backend` repository, do the following.
+To create a new migration within the `gitpoap-backend` repository, do the following.
 First, make your schema change within `schema.prisma`, then run `npx prisma migrate dev --name <name>` to generate the migration file.
 Finally, commit these changes to a version control system.

+To run all migrations, run `npx prisma migrate dev`.

 For more information, refer to the prisma [documentation on migrations](https://www.prisma.io/docs/concepts/components/prisma-migrate).